micgreene/storefront/README.md

-# Application State with Redux
+# Lab 36: Application State with Redux

 - Pull Request for this Lab: